hasnul/ankichess/readme.md

 files in Anki.
 It contains:
 - an explanation of how to get a PGN viewer working in Anki
+- how to get a board with pieces that can be moved around
 - an Anki addon called *ankichess* that converts a tagged fen string into an image

 Last "tested" on Anki version 2.1.53.